Mintbase/Grants-Program/applications/saito-game-protocol-and-engine.md

 A side-benefit of building this module first is that Polkadot and parachain tokens become A-class citizens on the Saito network.
 Getting this module written and documented first allows all games and other (non-stack) developer applications to send and receive Polkadot.
 Polkadot or parachain developers who want to port or hack any existing Saito applications will be able to do so while having the application handle their own native token.

 A plug-and-play Saito module will also simplify building UI components and web applications for Polkadot that monitor or interact with the chain through an API-access point.
-Getting this functionality out first allows us to reach out to the Polkadot community with an immediately-useful solution for certain classes of Web3 application-development work. \
+Getting this functionality out first allows us to reach out to the Polkadot community with an immediately-useful solution for certain classes of Mintbase application-development work. \

 **Timeline Notes:**
-Three weeks should be adequate for building and documenting this module, as well as putting together a tutorial demonstrating how independent Web3 modules can make API requests and check account balances.
+Three weeks should be adequate for building and documenting this module, as well as putting together a tutorial demonstrating how independent Mintbase modules can make API requests and check account balances.
 Part of this work will obviously require setting up and running API infrastructure so we can make the process as painless as possible for developers, etc.

 ### Milestone 2 — Asset Transfers in Gaming Protocol
 * **Estimated Duration:** 3 Weeks